 Belts draw attention to your stomach area – they don’t create waists where there is none, they just draw unflattering attention.
 Don’t do it if you haven’t got a slim waist (or that your waist is noticeably slimmer than the rest of your upper body).
 Also avoid garments that have a waist belted appearance.

-6. Don’t tuck – tucking – like belting, draws unnecessary attention to your waist.
+Tucking – like belting, draws unnecessary attention to your waist.

-7. Avoid pockets or any detail near the waist – pockets on cardigans and jackets draw unflattering horizontals across your wider waist – avoid them, keep it clean and free of detail.
+Pockets on cardigans and jackets draw unflattering horizontals across your wider waist – avoid them, keep it clean and free of detail.

 More Tummy Flattering Tips